 - Collaboration and cooperation help manage competition and reduce duplication.

 - Environmental stewardship and community reinvestment are major priorities.

 President – Susan Gordon, producer vendor

 Vendor Member – Doug Wiley, producer vendor

 Vendor Member – Arlene Hinton, producer/food/artisan vendor

 The market was formed in 2004 by a group of small family farmers in the Arkansas Valley Watershed who employ sustainable farming practices.
 These farmers wanted to create a venue where they could sell local, sustainably grown product, develop direct relationships with their customers, and over which they could have some control.
 All other markets in the Springs were (and still are) sole proprietorships.
 These farmers had a goal of creating a farmers market that promoted local agriculture while building and nurturing relationships between consumers and local producers.

 In 2011, the Colorado Farm and Art Market moved the Wednesday markets to the Colorado Springs Fine Arts Center.
 We enjoyed the central downtown location but we felt we were not able to establish the destination type feel of the Saturday markets.
-This year, we have joined up with the Ivywild School on South Cascade Avenue.
-We hope this new project will bring a better sense of community gathering place to the Wednesday evening markets.
-We will be bringing back live music and patrons will be able to enjoy the foods of the Bluestar, La’au’s Taco and the amazing beer from Bristol Brewery.
+In 2013, we joined up with the Ivywild School on South Cascade Avenue.
+This destination market had parking troubles, with extremely limited parking available on market days, which made market attendance difficult to those not within walking or biking distance of the market and once again, CFAM was searching for a perfect Wednesday location.

 Since its inception, Colorado Farm and Art Market has been committed to a downtown location, believing that the downtown area should remain a vibrant economic and social center of the community, and that people who live and work there should be able to shop for fresh, locally grown food within walking and biking distance.